tytydraco/yessleep/out/The_Voice.md

 "Go on..."

-Sitting on the beige couch in my psychiatrist's office at thirteen years old, a cold shiver snaked its way up my spinal cord and tickled the fear centre of my brain.
+Sitting on my psychiatrist's couch at thirteen years old, a cold shiver snaked its way up my spinal cord and tickled the fear centre of my brain.
 "No, no. It's nothing."
 I said, staring at the table.

 "Go on.
 What is it?"
 My psychiatrist leaned a little closer.